What you’ll build

 Optional classic fallback loop

-If you need a PHP fallback (for hybrid/legacy cases), add a simple index.php
+If you need a PHP fallback (for hybrid/legacy cases), add a simple index.php so WordPress never panics:

-WordPress will use the hierarchy to pick the most specific template, falling back to index.php
+WordPress will use the hierarchy to pick the most specific template, falling back to index.php when needed.
+Block themes don’t require this, but it’s handy if you’re migrating or experimenting.

 Patterns when you’re ready

-directory or reference the Pattern Directory.
+Patterns are reusable block layouts.
+You can register your own via the patterns/ directory or reference the Pattern Directory.
 Start simple and add patterns only when you have truly reusable sections.

-if you want curated choices for users.
+Example: add patterns/hero.php and register a hero block pattern, or reference directory patterns through theme.json if you want curated choices for users.
 Use patterns to speed content creation, not to bloat the theme.

 Styling the right way

 Resist the urge to dump everything in CSS.
-Use theme.json
+Use theme.json for:

 - Colour system